Kripsii/alx-higher_level_programming/0x06-python-classes/README.md

-Print a square with # character
+Fix a bug in code